artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-12-19-golang-bridging.md

 		go build -o example.dylib -buildmode=c-shared example.go

-As far as I understand main function is neccecery to include into library, becouse the compiler attached GC and another neccecry rutines to bibrary.
-The comment starting from `//export ` tells the comiler that this the function will be called from the outside.
+As far as I understand the main function is neccecery to include into library, because the final product has to have for example GC rutines.
+The comment starting from `//export {function name}` tells the comiler that this the function will be called from the outside.

 ### Loading dynamic library in Go